7anan3/dictionary/README.md

 **Comprehensive Info:** Get detailed information about words using the Free Dictionary API.

-# Pronunciation
-Listen to how words are pronounced.
+**Pronunciation:** Listen to how words are pronounced.

-# Customize Fonts
-Make reading comfortable by choosing different fonts.
+**Customize Fonts:** Make reading comfortable by choosing different fonts.

-# Customize Look
-Easily switch between light and dark themes for a comfy visual experience.
+**Customize Look:** Easily switch between light and dark themes for a comfy visual experience.

-#Adapts Anywhere
-The layout adjusts seamlessly to your device's screen size, ensuring a great view on smartphones, tablets, or computers.
+**Adapts Anywhere:** The layout adjusts seamlessly to your device's screen size, ensuring a great view on smartphones, tablets, or computers.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).